THINGS TO SEE & DO

 The Lakeland Motor Museum (half a mile)

-Just a 15-minute walk away, 30,000 exhibits including 140 classic cars and motorbikes have been brought together to showcase more than 100 years of motoring heritage.
+Just a 10 minute walk away, 30,000 exhibits including 140 classic cars and motorbikes have been brought together to showcase more than 100 years of motoring heritage.

 I recommend: The Campbell Bluebird Exhibition, a tribute to the racing careers of Sir Malcolm and Donald Campbell.

-Home to a collection of steam locomotives and railway memorabilia, the line runs from Haverthwaite to Lakeside from March to November.
+Home to a collection of steam locomotives and railway memorabilia, the line runs passenger trains from Haverthwaite to Lakeside from March to November.

-I recommend: Combine your steam train ticket with a cruise on Windermere.
+I recommend: Combine your steam train ticket with a cruise on Windermere all the way up to Bowness and Ambleside.

 The Cinema at Zeffirellis (14 miles)